Dacleoz/ObjectOrientedProgramming/README.md

-# ObjectOrientedProgramming-
+# ObjectOrientedProgramming
 Exercise from the course "Programmazione Orientata agli Oggetti" of the University of study of Udine

-# Exercixe test-
+# Exercixe test
 A Region must manage the administration of vaccines to the population for a range of various pathologies.
 For each pathology, there are 1 or more drugs that can be used as vaccines.
 Each vaccination of a person occurs on a certain date; the